East Kilbride railway station: Present era

-Goods traffic, latterly domestic coal for Kanes, based in the old goods yard, survived until 1983-4 although the yard itself was not dismantled until the winter of 1988–9, after which the land was sold and redeveloped as private flats.
+Goods traffic to East Kilbride, latterly domestic coal for Kanes, lasted until the 1980s.
+The goods yard next to the station was demolished in the late 1980s, after which the land was sold and redeveloped as private flats.
 The Caledonian goods shed survived the loss of general freight in the late 1960s and was occupied by scrap merchants until about 1990, then being demolished during redevelopment of the site.

 The station is considered to be poorly positioned for modern uses, as it is built near the heart of the old village of East Kilbride, and only partly serves the large new area that has grown since it opened.
 Since the 1970s, there have been a number of plans to extend the line to East Kilbride Shopping Centre and the bus station; however, none of these have ever come to fruition, primarily due to the cost of any such project and the difficulty in the steep and densely built over terrain between the current station and the centre.
 The last such proposal in 1989, which involved tunnelling beneath the area around the Civic Centre to reach the new (1986) bus station, was defeated by protests from local 'NIMBY' interests.

 British Rail & SPTE also published plans in the early 1980s to re-route services west of Clarkston onto the Neilston branch of the Cathcart Circle Lines using a short-lived connection between the two routes first laid in 1903.
 This would have brought overhead electrification to the branch and seen trains run via Muirend and Cathcart to Glasgow, but also seen Giffnock & Thornliebank stations closed (along with the section of line between Clarkston & Busby Junction).
 The proposals proved unpopular and were not implemented.

 In spite of the aforementioned setback, several service improvements have been made since 1990, including the introduction of a half-hourly train services following the installation of a passing loop between East Kilbride and Hairmyres, platform lengthening and expansion of 'park and ride' facilities.
 Previously, additional peak hour services were provided by additional trains which shunted from the siding at East Kilbride, although this fell into disuse after the half hourly service was introduced and was dismantled and lifted in 2005.

 The once quite extensive infrastructure that existed at East Kilbride is no more and only a single line to the buffer stop now exists.
-There is room available for future expansion to two platforms should the need arise, particularly with electrification planned in the medium term by the Scottish Government.
+Additionally, there is room available for future expansion to two platforms should the need arise.

 The station hosts a ticket kiosk that is open most of the hours that trains run to and from the station, as well as a small News Kiosk shop.

+The station and the entire East Kilbride line was closed from 25 January to 18 May 2025 as part of an upgrade project, which includes electrification of the line.
+Electrification is planned to be completed in December 2025.

+On 20 August 2025, the new £9 million station building at East Kilbride was opened, which provides a new ticket office, barriers and waiting area, as well as improved accessibility.